 Go to the top

-Q: If I have a CU-Extra check card, do I need a M.O.M.
-ATM card?
+Q: If I have a CU-Extra check card, do I need an ATM card?

 A: No. Your CU-Extra check card can be used as an ATM card as well as a check card, providing you with less plastic and even more convenience!

 Q: If I am using my CU-Extra check card to make a purchase at a grocery store or gas station, do I select credit card or debit card?

 A: To receive fast approvals (no need to enter your P.I.N.), select Credit Card.
 The amount of the purchase will still be deducted from your Checking Account and your purchases may be protected under Visa regulations.

 Q: What should I do if I lose my credit card or CU-Extra check card?